pathak22/zeroshot-imitation/README.md

 #### Data setup
 Data can be downloaded at [google drive link](https://drive.google.com/file/d/1pnX8gGqs5EQVjGy4Z6FZ5oZ9noDHlC_8/view).
 This is the same data as used in [Combining Self-Supervised Learning and Imitation for Vision-Based Rope Manipulation](https://ropemanipulation.github.io).

-You will need the rope9 dataset and img_mean.npy from this download.
+You will need the rope dataset from this download.

 Then, download the AlexNet weights, bvlc_alexnet.npy from [here](https://www.cs.toronto.edu/~guerzhoy/tf_alexnet/)

-- put rope9 data in data/datasets/rope9
+- put rope data in data/datasets/rope9
-- put img_mean.npy in data/img_mean.npy
+- it is important to name it rope9!
 - put bvlc_alexnet.npy in nets/bvlc_alexnet.npy

 #### Training